Sevan Gregory Ficici

 confer equal fitness).

-Nevertheless, evolutionary game theory assumes an infinite population, which does hold in the real world.
+Nevertheless, evolutionary game theory assumes an infinite population, which does not hold in the real world.
 Through a combination of simulation and Markov chain analysis, I show that finite populations exhibit a second-order effect that makes them deviate from the exptected distribution of traits such that the traits no longer equilibrate fitness, but instead equilibrate the selection pressures acting on them.
 For example, say a population is at fitness equilibrium when it contains an equal number of tall and short individuals.
 An excess of tall individuals may result in a stronger selection pressure towards the short trait than an identical excess of short individuals produces towards the tall trait; this produces an expected trait distribution of more short individuals, rather than an equal number of each trait.

 This research was begun at Brandeis University and makes use of: Agent-based simulation, dynamical systems theory, Markov chain

 analysis, detailed balance|

 I wrote all of the simulation and analysis code

 Ficici, S.G. and Pollack, J.B.
 (2007) Evolutionary Dynamics of Finite Populations in Games with Polymorphic Fitness-Equilibria, Journal of Theoretical Biology, 247(3): 426-441.

 Figuring out how to control a robot is often much more difficult than building the robot